rust-lang/book/src/ch03-05-control-flow.md

 }
 ```

-Running this will print "number was something other than zero".
+Running this will print `number was something other than zero`.

 #### Multiple Conditions with `else if`